 Attested: Lindinis at position 26 in the Ravenna Cosmography; stone ci dvrotrag lendiniesi, stone c dvrtrg...endinesis

-Where: Ilchester was the only major Roman town in the right area, located at the head of the flood-prone Somerset Levels, at ST521227.
+Where: Lindinis has long been identified with Ilchester as the only major Roman town known in the right area, located at the head of the flood-prone Somerset Levels, at ST521227.
 It was the key ancient crossroads for the whole big peninsula of south-west England and a twin of Lindum (Lincoln) at the other end of the Fosse Way.